Home | About | Contact |Buy the book | Blog

 Side effects of calcium channel blockers cab be bipedal oedema, chest pain, hypersensitivity, and difficulty of breathing and a study published in 2014 discovered that immediate-release calcium channel blockers is associated with an increased risk for breast cancer.

-Hormone replacement therapy (HRT) estrogen and progesterone, orally, including as an oral contraceptive or as a transdermal skin cream can deplete levels of vitamin B6, vitamin B9, vitamin B12 and magnesium which affects levels of vitamin B2, vitamin C and zinc.
+Hormone replacement therapy (HRT) oestrogen and progesterone, orally, including as an oral contraceptive or as a transdermal skin cream can deplete levels of vitamin B6, vitamin B9, vitamin B12 and magnesium which affects levels of vitamin B2, vitamin C and zinc.
 These nutrients are critical for heart health, as well as for mood.
 Rather than an receiving antidepressant prescriptions to treat the depression caused, these women should be pay attention to their diet.
 This applies to younger women on oral contraceptives as well.
 A selection from each of the nutrients must be consumed daily.

 Any member of the group of drugs used to relieve pain (achieve analgesia).
 The word analgesic derives from Greek an- (without) and algos (pain).
 Analgesic drugs act in various ways on the peripheral and central nervous systems; they include paracetamol (para-acetylaminophenol, acetaminophen), the non-steroidal anti-inflammatory drugs (NSAIDs) such as the salicylates, and opioid drugs such as morphine and tramadol.
 The analgesic choice is also determined by the type of pain: for neuropathic pain, traditional analgesics are less effective, and there is often benefit from classes of drugs that are not normally considered analgesics, such as tricyclic antidepressants and anticonvulsants.